skx/bookmarks.public/README.md

 Using
 -----

-If you wish to use this bookmarks script, and are happy for your boobkmarks to be public, then just fork [this repository](https://github.com/skx/bookmarks.public) and you're done.
+If you wish to use this bookmarks script, and are happy for your bookmarks to be public, then just fork [this repository](https://github.com/skx/bookmarks.public) and you're done.

 If you prefer to keep your bookmarks private, as I do, then you'll need to